Chart Color Schemes

 Residential development activity is lower than average in Lithgow Surrounds according to AreaSearch's national comparison of local real estate markets

-Over the past five financial years, from FY-21 to FY-25, Lithgow Surrounds has seen around 38 new homes approved annually, totalling 193 homes.
-In the current financial year, FY-26, 7 approvals have been recorded so far.
-On average, only 0.2 people per year have moved to the area for each dwelling built over these five years, indicating that supply is meeting or exceeding demand and providing greater buyer choice while supporting potential population growth above projections.
-The average construction value of new properties in the area is $654,000, demonstrating a focus on the premium segment with upmarket properties.
+Lithgow Surrounds has seen approximately 38 new homes approved annually over the past five financial years, totalling 193 homes.
+As of FY26, 11 approvals have been recorded.
+On average, 0.2 people per year moved to the area for each dwelling built between FY21 and FY25, indicating that supply has met or exceeded demand while supporting potential population growth.
+New properties are constructed at an average expected cost of $654,000, reflecting a focus on the premium segment with upmarket properties.

-This financial year has seen $5.4 million in commercial development approvals, reflecting the area's primarily residential nature.
-Compared to the Rest of NSW, Lithgow Surrounds maintains similar construction rates per person, maintaining market balance consistent with the broader area.
-Recent construction comprises 89% detached houses and 11% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
+In FY26, $5.4 million in commercial development approvals have been recorded, demonstrating the area's primarily residential nature compared to other NSW regions.
+Lithgow Surrounds maintains similar construction rates per person as the Rest of NSW, maintaining market balance consistent with the broader area.
+Recent construction comprises 89.0% detached houses and 11.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.

-The estimated population count of 366 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Lithgow Surrounds will gain 873 residents by 2041.
+The estimated population count per dwelling approval is 366 people, reflecting its quiet development environment.
+Population forecasts indicate that Lithgow Surrounds will gain approximately 852 residents by 2041 (based on AreaSearch's latest quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development